Oxygen Analyzer Bench-top or Portable by Headspace

 Power Supply: 100-240V (50-60Hz) Charger included, with US or international interchangeable plug adapter (upon request)

-Backup Power: Optional 12V internal battery pack
+Backup Power: Optional 12V internal battery pack - contact us for pricing.

 Input Voltage: 100-240V, 50-60Hz

 Size: 9.8in x 4in x 10in.
 (249 x 102 x 254 mm)